 Co-Redemptrix is a title and theological concept referring to Mary’s redemptive role.
 It is a subordinate role but an essential participation in redemption, notably her free consent to give life to the Redeemer, share His life, suffer with Him under the cross, and offer His sacrifice to the Almighty Father for human redemption.
 Mary has a precise place in salvation: singular dignity and supreme veneration.

 The Blessed Mother visited Portugal during World War I, and Holland during World War II.
-The first apparitions are relevant for warnings and predictions, and the latter apparitions offered a new Marian dogma and divine help to Humanity through the dogma proclamation.
+The first apparitions are relevant for warnings and predictions, and the second apparitions offered a new Marian dogma and divine help to Humanity through the dogma proclamation.

 “Lord Jesus Christ, Son of the Father, send now Your Spirit over the earth.
 Let the Holy Spirit live in the hearts of all nations, that they may be preserved from degeneration, disaster and war.
 May the Lady of All Nations, the Blessed Virgin Mary, be our Advocate.
 Amen.”